-As requested in the engagement letter dated 6 January 2020, we have audited the accompanying financial statements ("Financial Statements") of Jumbo EC R SRL ("the Company") which comprise the statement of financial position as at 31 December 2019, the statement of comprehensive income, statement of cash flows and statement of changes in equity for the six months period then ended, and notes to the Financial Statements, including a summary of significant accounting policies.
+As requested in the engagement letter dated 6 January 2020, we have audited the accompanying financial statements ("Financial Statements") of Jumbo EC R SRL ("the Company") which comprise the statement of financial position as at 31 December 2020, the statement of comprehensive income, the statement of cash flows and the statement of changes in equity for the year then ended, and notes to the Financial Statements, including a summary of significant accounting policies.

-In our opinion, the Financial Statements of the Company as of 31 December 2019 and for the six months period then ended have been prepared, in all material respects, in accordance with the International Financial Reporting Standards (IFRSs)
+In our opinion, the Financial Statements of the Company as of 31 December 2020 and for the year then ended have been prepared, in all material respects, in accordance with the International Financial Reporting Standards (IFRSs).